-- ➤ "Before that player has pitched" means to a batter.
-When warming up, if a pitcher is discovered to be ineligible, he/she must be removed and the previous pitcher may not return.
-Once the manager/coach makes his/her intentions known to remove the original pitcher, the original pitcher may not return.
+- ➤ Before that player has pitched" means to a batter.
+When warming up, if a pitcher is discovered to be ineligible, he/she must be removed, and the previous pitcher may not return immediately.
 If the ineligible pitcher is discovered "before a ball is pitched to a batter: remove the ineligible pitcher and a protest may not be filed, however, if the ineligible pitcher is discovered after "a ball is pitched to a batter" the ineligible pitcher is removed and the opposing team may protest, if desired.
-However, the protest must be made to the umpire before the umpire(s) leave the field at the end of the game. - 2.
-Pitches delivered in games declared "Regulation Tie Games" or "Suspended Games" shall be charged against pitcher's eligibility. - 3.
-In suspended games resumed on another day, the pitchers of record at the time the game was halted may continue to pitch to the extent of their eligibility for that day, provided said pitcher has observed the required days of rest.
+However, the protest must be made to the umpire before the umpire(s) leave the field at the end of the game. - (2) Pitches delivered in games declared "Regulation Tie Games" or "Suspended Games" shall be charged against pitcher's eligibility. - (3) In suspended games resumed on another day, the pitchers of record at the time the game was halted may continue to pitch to the extent of their eligibility for that day, provided said pitcher has observed the required days of rest.

-EXCEPTION: In the event that the first inning is not completed, all records including pitching records, batting records, etc. shall be disregarded.
 Example 1: A league age 12 pitcher delivers 70 pitches in a game on Monday when the game is suspended.
 The game resumes on the following Thursday.
-The pitcher is not eligible to pitch in the resumption of the game because he/she has not observed the required days of rest Example 2: A league age 12 pitcher delivers 70 pitches in a game on Monday when the game is suspended.
+The pitcher is not eligible to pitch in the resumption of the game because he/she has not observed the required days of rest.

+Example 2: A league age 12 pitcher delivers 70 pitches in a game on Monday when the game is suspended.
 The game resumes on Saturday.
 The pitcher is eligible to pitch up to 85 more pitches in the resumption of the game because he/she has observed the required days of rest.

 Example 3: A league age 12 pitcher delivers 70 pitches in a game on Monday when the game is suspended.
 The game resumes two weeks later.
 The pitcher is eligible to pitch up to 85 more pitches in the resumption of the game, provided he/she is eligible based on his/her pitching record during the previous four days.

-- Umpires and Scorekeepers must be aware of the eligible and ineligible pitchers.
-Do not wait until the opposing manager complains. - A good rule of thumb for all umpires is to inquire during the pre-game conference with the managers, by asking, "Who is ineligible to pitch?" and then recording this information on the lineup card. - Don't hold the game up because one team challenges the eligibility by trying to track down the official scorebooks or a board member.
+Umpires and scorekeepers must be aware of eligible and ineligible pitchers.
+Do not wait until the opposing manager complains

+- A good rule of thumb for all umpires is to inquire during the pre-game conference with the managers, by asking, "Who is ineligible to pitch?" and then recording this information on the lineup card. - Don't hold the game up because one team challenges the eligibility by trying to track down the official scorebooks or a board member.
 Note the challenge in the scorebook and get on with the game.